 Search Engine Optimization (SEO) is a very broad topic and many people have lots of questions about SEO.
 In this blog post, we will answer Frequently Asked Questions (FAQ) about SEO, which will be helpful for people that are new to SEO, as well as professionals that want to refresh their knowledge about SEO.

-Since there are so many questions about SEO, we’ve grouped them in different categories.
+Since there are so many questions about SEO, we’ve grouped them into different categories.
 Feel free to skip ahead to the category you’re interested in.
 The categories are the following:

 - Basic SEO Terms Explained